 Our Montessori Preschool and Pre-K areas are prepared daily as safe environments that promote individual work, and are designed to meet your child's needs (social, physical, emotional, and intellectual), as an alternative to regular childcare.
 Our teachers works with the children individually and in groups, in activities designed to promote discovery and creativity in learning.

-In our preschool environment all of the materials are neatly kept on shelves.
+In our preschool and pre-K environment all of the materials are neatly kept on shelves.
 Everything in the classroom has a place.
 Once the child is finished with a material he/she puts the material back on the shelf where it belongs.
 The teacher works with the children individually and in groups.

-Practical Life (zippers/buttons, cooking, tying shoelaces, etc), Language (books, writing, matching objects to pictures), Science (surrounding nature, science experiments, etc), Art (painting, coloring, crafts, play-dough, etc), Math (counting, sorting), Sensorial (sizes, weights, colors, textures), Manipulative (stringing, lacing), puzzles and blocks, large muscle (balance beam, trampoline, ‘stepping stones’, etc) and then of course there's taking care of the self (toileting, washing hands, dressing).
+Practical Life (zippers/buttons, cooking, tying shoelaces, etc.), Language (books, writing, matching objects to pictures), Science (surrounding nature, science experiments, etc.), Art (painting, coloring, crafts, play-dough, etc.), Math (counting, sorting), Sensorial (sizes, weights, colors, textures), Manipulative (stringing, lacing), puzzles and blocks, large muscle (balance beam, trampoline, ‘stepping stones’, etc.) and then of course there's taking care of the self (toileting, washing hands, dressing).

 A Pre-K child needs freedom to choose his/her own work, and the freedom to repeat the activity.
 Interest is the key to learning!
 Each child has his/her own interests, and the teacher must observe each child so when the teacher gives a presentation (shows how to use the material), she can use each child's interest to draw them into an activity.
 The preschool teacher is always introducing the children to new material and encouraging them to learn new things.